lgmoneda/lgmoneda.github.io/draft/2017-04-15-ml-to-answer-emails.md

 1. Transform the problem in a binary classification, trying different combinations of labels for both classes. (use just e-mail subject!)
 2. Build a single classifier for each label and apply all of them to decide which answers should compose the response.
 3. Let the information from each classifier help the others and construct a classifier-chain

+### The simplest model we could use

+The subject of an e-mail